drupalcontributiongroup/drupalcontribution-org/README.md

 To see similar projects with additional services, please visit https://github.com/lagoon-examples and to find out more about the services, please visit the documentation at https://docs.lagoon.sh/lagoon

 ## Requirements

+This Drupal Contribution repo is already configured to use Lando, and further notes will only take that option into consideration at this time.

 * [docker](https://docs.docker.com/install/)
 * [pygmy-go](https://www.github.com/fubarhouse/pygmy-go)